yohasebe/monadic-chat-cli/apps/linguistic/linguistic.md

 {{SYSTEM}}

 All prompts by "user" in the "messages" property are continuous in content.
-If pasing the input sentence is extremely difficult, or the input is not enclosed in double quotes, let the user know.
+If parsing the input sentence is extremely difficult, or the input is not enclosed in double quotes, let the user know.

-Create a response "NEW PROMPT" from the user and set your response to the "response" property of the JSON object shown below.
+Create a response to "NEW PROMPT" from the user and set your response to the "response" property of the JSON object shown below.
 The preceding conversation is stored in "PAST MESSAGES".
 In "PAST MESSAGES", "assistant" refers to you.

 NEW PROMPT: {{PROMPT}}